No Fees Unless We Win

 To many of us, pets are a member of the family.
 As a result, we tend lovingly to their health, providing them with plenty of exercise, attention, and food.
 In an ideal world, everyone would treat their animals like this.
 Unfortunately, not everyone tends to their pets with the same care and devotion.

 Reckless pet owners let animals run around without a leash, don’t keep up with vaccination or routine health care services, and may even abuse their pets, leading them to become aggressive.
 What happens when you or someone you love is bitten by one of these animals?
+A Washington State Dog Bite Injury Attorney can help you hold negligent pet owners accountable and seek compensation for your injuries.

 Each state has unique deadlines for filing dog bite suits, which is referred to as the statute of limitations.
 In most cases, you must file with a Seattle dog bite lawyer within three years of the dog bite.
 If you miss this deadline, your case is likely to be thrown out without so much as a review.
 For this reason, it’s essential to retain the services of a Seattle dog bite attorney as soon as possible.
 Greg Colburn has fought hard to help Seattle residents receive compensation for their injuries since they opened their doors.
 Our main goal is to get you back on the road to recovery following a dog bite.